rafael-santiago/websybil/README.md

 ``hefesto``

 An ``ELF`` under src/bin will be created.
-Congrats, now you have "websybil" ready for browser predictions on your system.
+Congrats, now you have "sybil" ready for browser predictions on your system. :-P

 # How to use this?